Psychology Vs Psychiatry: How The Difference Affects Diagnosis and Treatment

 Reviewer Laura Angers

 Psychology and psychiatry are both concerned with how the mind works and, as such, they have many principles and practices in common.
-This interrelatedness, however, often makes it difficult to differentiate between the two.
-In fact, it is not unusual to find people who simply assume the two fields are one and the same, which results in the common habit of using the two terms interchangeably.
-It, therefore, becomes challenging for persons to choose between the two when considering psychology vs psychiatry to address their mental health issues.
+This often makes it difficult to differentiate between the two.
+In fact, it's not unusual to find people who assume the two fields are one and the same, which results in the common habit of using the terms interchangeably.

-It is important to remember that while psychology and psychiatry are quite similar and often work in tandem to provide the very best patient care, they do have several glaring differences.
-In this article we will provide a head-to-head comparison of psychology vs psychiatry with the aim of showing how these differences ultimately affect how patients are diagnosed for mental health conditions and the treatment, which is administered to them.
+While psychology and psychiatry are quite similar and often work in tandem to provide the very best patient care, they do have several key differences.
+In this article, we'll compare psychology and psychiatry to show how these differences can affect an individual's diagnosis and treatment.

 What is Psychology?